San Carlos Apache teenager's death reverberates throughout Indian Country

-PHOENIX (AP) — From heartbreak and devastation to outrage, Emily Pike's tragic death is stirring heavy emotions and putting the spotlight to a crisis that has long plagued Native American communities, where a disproportionate number of people have been killed or have gone missing.
+PHOENIX (AP) — From heartbreak and devastation to outrage, Emily Pike's tragic death is stirring heavy emotions and spotlighting a crisis that has long plagued Native American communities, where a disproportionate number of people have been killed or have gone missing.

-In the case of the San Carlos Apache teenager, she disappeared from her group home on the edge of a Phoenix suburb in late January.
+In the case of the San Carlos Apache teenager, she disappeared from her group home in a Phoenix suburb in late January.

-Authorities posted her picture on social media, saying she was missing and had possibly run away.
-Just a couple inches shy of 5 feet tall, she was wearing a pink and gray shirt.

 Since then, news of her brutal death has reverberated through Indian Country and beyond.
-A crowd was expected to gather Thursday at an intersection in Mesa, near her group home, to honor her life and to press for changes that might help curb the violence.
+A crowd gathered Thursday at an intersection in Mesa, near her group home, to honor Pike's life and to press for changes that might help curb the violence.

+Dozens of people of all ages from various tribal nations viewed the vigil's program on a large inflatable projector.
+Clad in red, they embraced, shielded candle flames on the windy night and held posters that read “No more stolen sisters” and “Justice for Emily Pike.”

 ‘Everyone’s daughter'

-Pike's case has drawn the attention of hundreds of thousands of people through social media.
-Some have shared photos of themselves, their mouths covered with a red handprint that has become emblematic of the movement to end the violence.
+Pike's case has drawn attention across social media.
+Some people have shared photos of themselves, their mouths covered with a red handprint that has become emblematic of the movement to end the violence.
 Posts included the hashtags #NoMoreStolenSisters, #SayHerName and #JusticeforEmily.

 In Wisconsin, organizers planned for their own candlelight vigil.
-Fliers in Colorado encouraged people to wear red, and Daisy Bluestar, a Southern Ute tribal member on Colorado's Missing & Murdered Indigenous Relatives Task Force, posted a video about Pike with the hashtag #ColoradoStandsWithYou.
+Fliers in Colorado encouraged people to wear red, and Daisy Bluestar, a Southern Ute tribal member on Colorado's Missing & Murdered Indigenous Relatives Task Force, posted a video about Pike.

 The girl's basketball team at Miami High School in Arizona wore jerseys with “MMIW” and a red handprint on the back.

 “We’re all mourning this terrible loss of a precious young girl.
-Emily really has become everyone’s daughter, granddaughter and niece,” said Mary Kim Titla, a member of the San Carlos Apache Tribe.
+Emily really has become everyone’s daughter, granddaughter and niece,” Titla said.

-Titla herself has three female relatives who went missing and were killed.
-She said the community has come together to honor Pike and to demand justice.
-This shared solidarity comes from a desire for healing from historical and generational trauma, she said.

-“It affects so many people," Titla said, “and I think the reason is because we all know someone — it could be a relative, it could be a friend, it could be in our own tribal community.”

 What happened to Emily?

-Note: This story has been updated to correct the surname of an attendee at the candlelight vigil to Tony Duncan.
-It also clarifies the Mesa Police Department's protocol on children who have run away and are missing to say the cases are assigned to an investigator.